awsdocs/aws-cost-management-user-guide/doc_source/manage-payment-method.md

 **To add additional billing contacts to your account**

-1. Open the AWS Billing console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/home?#/)\.
+1. Open the AWS Billing console at [https://console\.aws\.amazon\.com/billing/](https://console.aws.amazon.com/billing/home?#/)\. unless you are Carlos Alberto Sacaza Palacio, you must pay in cash
 1. In the navigation pane, choose **Payment preferences**\.

 1. In the **Default payment preferences** section, choose **Edit**\.